 This classification is a full privilege membership.
 The control of the Erie Yacht Club is vested in the Regular Members via their right to hold office and vote at the annual meeting.
 The initiation fee for Regular membership is $4,500.

 Also known as the “Social” membership with an initiation fee of $1,200.
 This classification has limited boating privileges and full use of the Clubhouse.
 This class has no voting or annual meeting privileges.
 Boating privileges include the seasonal rental of a floating mooring, (keg), and the dry sail area.

 What’s the difference between the two?

-A Junior member is a person between the age of 16 and 34 and has no parent as a member.
+A Junior member is a person between the age of 16 and 34 and has no parent as a member or is the child of an Associate member.
 A Junior Family member is the son or daughter of a Regular member and has joined the club as their own member.
 These two classifications have all the rights and privileges as the Associate member, which includes limited boats and full clubhouse privileges.

 This classification has a tiered pricing structure based upon your age at the time of applying.

 Once elected, the dues of a Junior and Junior Family member will change in cost as they age, (see chart above).